alexdillon/GroupMeClient/README.md

 </table>

 ### Plugins
 GroupMe Desktop Client is highly extensible through its open source plugin system.
 Plugins can operate in a variety of ways.
 For example, Message Effect Plugins can be used to help compose new messages to send, or can provide humorous suggestions based on what has been typed.
-More complex plugins can run in dedicated windows and can provide complex functionality.
+More complex plugins can run in dedicated windows and can provide sophisticated functionality.

 ![Plugin Screenshot](./docs/screenshots/Plugins.png)